Leila-Ta/HITL-Framework-Search-Clarification/README.md

 This repository contains the dataset, prompt templates, and implementation details for the paper:

 **Bridging Human Judgments and LLMs: A Human-In-The-Loop Framework for Search Clarifications**
-Leila Tavakoli, Hamed Zamani

 The paper introduces a **Human-In-The-Loop (HITL) workflow** for improving annotation quality in search clarification tasks.
 We evaluate multiple **Large Language Models (LLMs)** to assess their ability to replicate human judgments and propose an efficient **hybrid approach** that reduces human effort while maintaining annotation quality.